 You can buy a printed trekking map of the area for 300 som at CBT guesthouse and TES guesthouse in Osh, and at the CBT office in Sary Mogol.
 CBT Osh/VisitAlay can also organise guides, horses and pre-booking of yurtstays at short notice.

 Options to make your own trek are legion.
 Yurt camps are everywhere between July 1st and August 20th.

-Scenically, highlights include the Ak Tor pass and Kosh Moinok (as far as we have seen).
+Scenically, the highlights are the Ak Tor pass and Kosh Moinok.

 For more general tips, see trekking in Kyrgyzstan.